Hunting & Fishing

 Draw results will be emailed to each hunter along with pertinent regulations and maps as required.
 Hunters who have a successful draw will be required to keep a copy of the permit tag visible on the dash of their vehicle and a copy on their person at all times while hunting on the property.
 Hunters are also required to show proof of permit to Pine Creek staff when asked.

 Elk and deer hunting within the Conservation Areas can be very rewarding.
 Hunters are strongly advised to thoroughly plan ahead for access, as well as potential recovery of the carcass if the hunt is successful.
 Motorized vehicles are not authorized on the property at all.
 Hunters may utilize pack horses, alpaca, or a game cart to retrieve the harvested game.
 This can be a very cumbersome effort due to the extreme rugged terrain if not properly prepared for.
 Only permitted hunters may carry hunting rifles within their hunting party.
 Permitted hunters may be accompanied by others during their hunt, and other party members may help with all other aspects of the hunt, excluding shooting game.
-Handguns are not allowed on the property unless specifically authorized.
+Handguns are not allowed on the property.
+Hunters are required to complete daily access permits.
+Sign-out Forms are required at Pine Creek to include the Hunters’ Harvest Report section for game management purposes.

 Fishing – Two sites only

-McHaley Pond at the Mainstem Forrest Conservation Area, one mile east of Prairie City, is stocked with trout and seasonally open for fishing starting at the Free-Fishing Day event every June.
+McHaley Pond picnic area at the Mainstem Forrest Conservation Area, one mile east of Prairie City, is occasionally stocked and seasonally open for fishing starting at the Free-Fishing Day event every June.
 There is a covered picnic area and toilet at the site, and McHaley Pond is fun for the whole family!
+Be sure to check ahead as the last few years we have been constrained on staffing to clean the pond and coordinate fish releases.

 The John Day River is the only authorized fishing location within the Pine Creek Conservation Area boundaries.
 The John Day River is renowned for excellent fly-fishing opportunities.
-These authorized areas are located within the Eagles Nest campsite on the western portion of the property on Clarno Rd., and along the Wagner Ranch area on the southern tip of the property.
+These authorized areas are located on the western portion of the property on Clarno Rd., and along the Wagner Ranch area on the southern tip of the property.
 Species which can be expected include redband trout, steelhead, and smallmouth bass.
 State fishing licenses, seasons, and other rules and regulations apply, see https://www.eregulations.com/oregon/fishing/